AbdullahJaffrey/AbdullahJaffrey/README.md

-# Hi folks, My name is [Abdullah Jaffrey ][facebook], and welcome to my GitHub account.👋
+# Hi folks, My name is @AbdullahJaffrey [facebook], and welcome to my GitHub account.👋